magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 are not connected to any other tips in this way.
 Following du Plessis et al. (2021) (DOI: 10.1126/science.abf2946) we refer to the groups as transmission lineages (TLs) and isolated tips as singletons.
-LineageHomology also returns other useful summaries.

-#### Running LineageHomology
+## Running LineageHomology

 Next we run LineageHomology.
-The inputs should take this format.
+The inputs data should take this format.

 ``` r
 tree_test